Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - To look up and wonder at our place in the universe, to look down and wonder my place in humanity.
 - You know that place between asleep and awake, that place where you still remember dreaming?
 That’s where I’ll always love you.
 That’s where I’ll be waiting. - **Rich Edwards, Where I'll Be Waiting**
 - They pop up every now and then.
 People who don't wake up from the dream even after tens of years.
 I love people like that. - **Erika Yano, Shirobako**
+- We are always living in tomorrow’s history.
+- A dream we dream together is reality. - **Burning Man 2017**

 ## Identity